github/docs/content/rest/dependency-graph/sboms.md

 ---
 title: REST API endpoints for software bill of materials (SBOM)
 shortTitle: Software bill of materials (SBOM)
-intro: >-
-  Use the REST API to export the software bill of materials (SBOM) for a repository.
+intro: Use the REST API to export the software bill of materials (SBOM) for a repository.
-versions: # DO NOT MANUALLY EDIT.
-CHANGES WILL BE OVERWRITTEN BY A 🤖
+versions:
   fpt: '*'
   ghec: '*'
   ghes: '*'